Cyclic3/entropyman/README.md

 _sometimes optimal hangman engine_

 ## Theory
-Ideally, we would like to take the path with the least entropy at each point.
+Ideally, we would like to take the path with the least remaining entropy at each point.
 Unfortunately, the game tree is rather large, and so this becomes infeasible even at 2 letters.

 As such, we make an estimation of the entropy at each point, by recursively calculating probability-weighted best-path entropy, all the way down to some